MilleAfRolen/dh2646_project/README.md

 # WhimsiWeatherAnimeWhiz

 WhimsiWeatherAnimeWhiz is an interactive web application designed to suggest anime based on real-time weather conditions.
-At present, the features include loading an unrelated list of anime upon pressing the "Generate" button.
-Additionally, the login functionality is under development and not yet finalized.
+The website features the ability to load a list of anime depending on the current weather, which is displayed on the front page, upon pressing the "Generate" button.
+The anime listed can be clicked on in order to get a detail-view of the anime with more information and also a list of recomended anime.
+A user can also sign-in or sign-up in order to save anime to a "watch later"-list.

 The website is built using [Next.js](https://nextjs.org//) and deployed on [Firebase](https://firebase.google.com/).

-**[LINK TO APP HERE](https://whimsiweatheranimewhiz--test-xqclsibd.web.app)** **OBS** Deployment is a bit wonky, you might have to write the routes into the url yourselves (/login, /animelist) etc
+**[LINK TO APP HERE](https://whimsiweatheranimewhiz--test-xqclsibd.web.app)**

 # Progress

-## Things we have done:

-- Implemented the weather API.
-- Implemented the anime API.
-- Finished the basic layout of the website.
-- Finished some of the routing needed for the website.

-## Things we will do:

-- Finish the login and anime details pages.
-- Implement a way to relate the current weather to a list of anime.
-- Implement a way to save anime in a favourites list.
+--Project finished and deplyed

 # File structure